-The Florence Library houses approximately 12,000 items in our collection.
-Special sections include Texas fiction for children and adults, Texas non-fiction, Texas reference titles, and a growing collection of Spanish language titles for adults and children.
+The Florence Library houses approximately 10,000 items in our collection.
+Special sections include Texas fiction for children and adults, Texas non-fiction, and a growing collection of Spanish language titles for adults and children.
 Local archival records are also on file.

 There are four public computer stations, one iPad, one Chromebook, two children’s Kindle tablets, seven children’s Kindles and free wi-fi service at the Library.
 The tablets and Chromebook are available for Florence Library card holders and are for library use only.